ArianAbbaszadeh/locked-in-backend/README.md

 - 🚀 Optimized Processes For Faster Execution

 ## 🛠️ Overview of How the Code Works
-- **Backend**: The backend, developed using FastAPI, serves as the core of the application.
-It processes uploaded floor plans by utilising image processing techniques via OpenCV and OCR capabilities powered by PyTesseract.
-The extracted room data is stored in a MongoDB database and is accessible through a set of APIs.
+- **Backend**: The backend, developed using Python, serves as the core of the application.
+It processes uploaded floor plans by utilising image processing techniques via openCV.
+The extracted room data is stored in a MongoDB database and is accessible through a set of APIs made through FastAPI.
 These APIs are designed to seamlessly interact with the frontend, ensuring efficient data exchange and integration.
 Key tasks performed by the backend include: room identification and floor plan segmentation, handling file uploads and processing requests, managing geospatial data conversion to GeoJSON for frontend display.
-- **Frontend**: The frontend, built with React and integrated with Mapbox GL JS, provides an intuitive interface for users to upload and interact with processed floor plan data.
-The visualisation includes interactive maps, heatmaps, and time-series data, making use of Mapbox’s capabilities to render GeoJSON tilesets.
+- **Frontend**: The frontend, built with React and integrated with Mapbox GL JS, provides an intuitive interface for users to organize, upload and resize the processed GeoJSON.
+The visualisation includes interactive maps making use of Mapbox’s capabilities to render GeoJSON tilesets.

 ---